dereuromark/cakephp-shim/docs/Features.md

 You can also use the FormShim and HtmlShim helpers to detect leftovers of deprecated `$confirmMessage` usage in link() and postLink().

+Use `Configure::write('Shim.disableRecursive', true);` to use `contain` always, and ignore the `$this->ModelName->recursive` setting.
+This will force you to add explicit contain statements in order for the queries to retrieve all desired data.
+But this would be necessary for 3.0 then anyway.
+So better start being explicit now.

 ### Seo
 A big problem in 2.x is the [URL casing ambiguity](https://github.com/cakephp/cakephp/issues/2125).
 This can create duplicate content issues with Google and other search engines, as they might get a link